leptos-modal

 let modal = use_modal!(ModalComponent, context);

-• open(args) - Opens the modal with provided arguments
+• open(input) โ€” opens the modal with the provided input.

-• close() - Closes the modal
+• close() โ€” closes the modal.

 Defining a modal

-With both context and input:
+With both context and input

 RUST